arm297/Engineering-to-Save-the-World/Documents/GameControllerDescription.md

 # GameController.cs
-Description: This class stores all persistent data, currently for the NodeList and Player To do: Create reward and penalty library within GameController To do: Create trigger function which loads Drill Scene To do: Create trigger function which loads Event
+This class stores all persistent data, currently for the NodeList and Player </br>
+To do: Create reward and penalty library within GameController </br>
+To do: Create trigger function which loads Drill Scene </br>
+To do: Create trigger function which loads Event</br>

 * Attributes:
   * NodeList: A list of NodeData which stores relevant information for each Node.
 NodeData is a class which stores attributes for a single node